PlethoraChutney/Appia/README.md

 ## Batch scripts
 From the command line, the best way to use Appia is to run appia.py.
-However, several batch scripts are included in this repo to give users who prefer not to use command line interfaces a set of commonly-used optoins.
+However, several batch scripts are included in this repo to give users who prefer not to use command line interfaces a set of commonly-used options.
 You could write equivalent shell scripts for Linux or Mac machines, but since most chromatography systems run on Windows I've included these for those machines.